crypto-ali/vit-witness-failover/README.md

 For help with Beem: https://beem.readthedocs.io/en/latest/index.html

-**Configuration:**
+### Configuration:

-Decide if you are going to use the kill switch script or the failover script and follow the corresponding directions below.
+Decide if you are going to use the kill switch script or the failover script.
 If you only have one server and not backup, use the kill switch script.
-If you have a primary witness server and a backup witness server to fail back to, use the failover script.
+If you have a primary witness server and a backup witness server to fall back to, use the failover script.

 Next, decide if you want to receive email notifications when this monitoring script takes action.
 If no notifications wanted, run killswitch.py or failover.py.
 If you do want email notifications, run either killswitch1.py or failover1.py.
-You will need to add your from Gmail address and app password as well as a to address in the .env file to receive notifications.
+You will need to add a Gmail address as the from address, its app password as well as a to address in the .env file to receive notifications.

 Lastly, decide if you want to run this script on a detatched screen or as a system service.
 Running as a detatched screen is easier.
 Running as a system service allows it to run in the background as well as have the ability to enable the service to start when the VPS boots up or is rebooted after installing updates, etc.